nationalarchives/front-end-development-guide/peer-review-template.md

 Navigation will typically be before primary content, and secondary content after primary.
 The peer review will check that:

-1. The tab order fits the user goals
+1. The order in which elements receive focus when a user tabs through the document supports user goals.
 2. In-page navigation is facilitated with 'skip to content' and 'back to top' links where appropriate

 #### Reviewer comments